by Clair Handy, Mary Pope-Handy | Mar 15, 2023 | Los Altos, Market Reports

 Los Altos is a scenic town, semi-rural, conveniently located, with notably good schools (Los Altos or Cupertino schools).
-The charming old style downtown enjoys superior restaurants, shops, and a pleasant place to stroll.
+The charming old style downtown enjoys superior restaurants, shops, and is a pleasant place to stroll.
 The town enjoys a community college and a golf course.
 Its a great place for pedestrians and cyclists (lots of paths), and is a quick jaunt to both Palo Alto and Mountain View, both very popular peninsula destinations.

 There’s a brief history of Los Altos on that city’s website that I found interesting.
-First, the land that started the community was originally 140 acres purchased from Sara Winchester.
+First, the land that started the community was originally 140 acres purchased from Sarah Winchester.
 Second, Foothill Expressway used to be a right of way for the Southern Pacific Railroad.
 The train line ceased operations in 1964, and the expressway was put in.
 Love local history from the Valley of Heart’s Delight?
 The Los Altos History Museum is a worthwhile destination.

 The zip codes don’t stay within the city’s boundaries.
 Both 94022 and 94024 can be found in Los Altos and adjacent Los Altos Hills.